jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_simplex_install_kubernetes.rst

           system host-label-assign controller-0 sriovdp=enabled

-     * If planning on running |DPDK| in kubernetes hosted application containers on this host, configure the number of 1G Huge pages required on both |NUMA| nodes.
+     * If planning on running |DPDK| in Kubernetes hosted application containers on this host, configure the number of 1G Huge pages required on both |NUMA| nodes.